2014-15 Coaching Staff

 Silas and his wife, Keryl, were married in 2002 and have two daughters, Kyler Elyse and Kaelyn.

-Four-time NBA All-Star Mark Price is in his first season as an assistant coach with the Bobcats.
-He brings five years of NBA coaching experience, having previously served as a player development coach for the Orlando Magic in 2011-12 and a shooting coach for the Memphis Grizzlies (2007-08), Atlanta Hawks (2008-10) and Golden State Warriors (20 10-11).
-In Orlando, the 12-year NBA veteran worked alongside Bobcats Head Coach Steve Clifford on the coaching staff of Stan Van Gundy.
+Four-time NBA All-Star Mark Price is in his second season as an assistant coach.
+He brings more than five years of NBA coaching experience, having previously served as a player development coach for the Orlando Magic in 2011-12 and a shooting coach for the Memphis Grizzlies (2007-08), Atlanta Hawks (2008-10) and Golden State Warriors (2010-11).
+In Orlando, the 12-year NBA veteran worked alongside Head Coach Steve Clifford on the coaching staff of Stan Van Gundy.

 Price played collegiately at Georgia Tech, where he is one of four players ever to be named either First or Second Team All-ACC in each of his four seasons.
 He also earned Second Team AP All-American honors in 1984-85 and Third Team AP All-American honors in 1985-86.